refinery/refinerycms-portfolio/readme.md

 ## WARNING!

-This latest version (rails-3-1) is not stable.
+This latest version (master) is not stable.
 The schema is actively changing.
 Use at your own risk.
+If you are looking for a Refinery 2.0-compatible branch, use the '2-0-stable' branch.

 ## Requirements